explyt/explyt-test/README.md

 ## About

-Explyt Test is your teammate for automatic test generation.

-It boosts test coverage, integrates generated tests into the existing codebase, understands the project structure and follows its style.
+Your teammate for automatic test generation, Explyt Test plugin increases test coverage, integrates tests into the existing code base, understands the project structure and follows its style.
 Supports Java and Kotlin projects, including Spring-based applications.

+Explyt Test improves code quality and makes test writing less time-consuming and more comfortable for developers.

 ## What makes Explyt Test unique?